Overlay network: Uses

-Ease of Deployment

-Overlay networks can be incrementally deployed at end-user sites or on hosts running the overlay protocol software, without cooperation from ISPs.
+Overlay networks can be incrementally deployed at end-user sites or on hosts running the overlay protocol software, without cooperation from Internet service providers.
 The overlay has no control over how packets are routed in the underlying network between two overlay nodes, but it can control, for example, the sequence of overlay nodes a message traverses before reaching its destination.

 Advantages

 Resilience

 The objective of resilience in telecommunications networks is to enable automated recovery during failure events in order to maintain a wanted service level or availability.
-As telecommunications networks are built in a layered fashion, resilience can be used in the physical, optical, IP or session/application layers.
+As telecommunications networks are built in a layered fashion, resilience can be used in the physical, optical, IP or session to application layers.
 Each layer relies on the resilience features of the layer below it.
 Overlay IP networks in the form of SD-WAN services therefore rely on the physical, optical and underlying IP services they are transported over.
-Application layer overlays depend on the all the layers below them.
-The advantage of overlays are that they are more flexible/programmable than traditional network infrastructure, which outweighs the disadvantages of additional latency, complexity and bandwidth overheads.
+Application-layer overlays depend on all the layers below them.
+The advantage of overlays is that they are more flexible and programmable than traditional network infrastructure, which can outweigh the disadvantages of additional latency, complexity and bandwidth overheads.

-Application Layer Resilience Approaches
+Application layer resilience approaches

-Resilient Overlay Networks (RON) are architectures that allow distributed Internet applications to detect and recover from disconnection or interference.
-Current wide-area routing protocols that take at least several minutes to recover from are improved upon with this application layer overlay.
-The RON nodes monitor the Internet paths among themselves and will determine whether or not to reroute packets directly over the Internet or over other RON nodes thus optimizing application-specific metrics.

-The Resilient Overlay Network has a relatively simple conceptual design.
+Resilient overlay networks (RONs) are architectures that allow distributed Internet applications to detect and recover from disconnection or interference.
+Current wide-area routing protocols that take at least several minutes to recover from are improved upon with this application-layer overlay.
+The RON nodes monitor the Internet paths among themselves and will determine whether or not to reroute packets directly over the Internet or over other RON nodes, thus optimizing application-specific metrics.
+The RON has a relatively simple conceptual design.
 RON nodes are deployed at various locations on the Internet.
-These nodes form an application layer overlay that cooperates in routing packets.
-Each of the RON nodes monitors the quality of the Internet paths between each other and uses this information to accurately and automatically select paths from each packet, thus reducing the amount of time required to recover from poor quality of service.
+These nodes form an application-layer overlay that cooperates in routing packets.
+Each of the RON nodes monitors the quality of the Internet paths between each other and uses this information to accurately and automatically select paths for each packet, thus reducing the amount of time required to recover from poor quality of service.